 We are about halfway through Lent, and we are also about halfway through the Sorrows of Our Lady.
 Today, let’s meditate upon Our Lady’s fourth sorrow: Mary meeting her Son on the road to Calvary.

 Christ has been condemned.
 He is now on His way up the road to Calvary.
 He is suffering physical and spiritual tortures beyond our imagination for offenses which He never committed.
 Where is Mary?
 She is in the crowd, watching.
 With her are John and Mary Magdalene, all of whom cannot get close to Jesus through the throng and the soldiers.
 But a mother’s heart is not stopped by physical boundaries.
-She longs to be with her Son, to give Him a kind word, a caress, or another expression of her love.
+She longs to be with her Son; to give Him a kind word, a caress, or another expression of her love.
 All she wants is to show Him that though all the world may hate and abandon Him, she would be with Him still.
-Alas!
-She is too far away.

 But wait!
-The crowd is parting; this is her chance.
-She makes her way to where Jesus is carrying His cross.
-Yet another sword pierced her heart then, as she gazed upon her Son.
-He was all covered in awful wounds, and the people around were heaping still more upon Him.
-Was there nothing she could do?
-She could not stop the ruthless people; she could only watch, pray, and mourn.
+The crowd was parting; this was her chance.
+She made her way to where Jesus is carrying His cross.
+Yet another sword pierced her heart then as she gazed upon her Son.
+She could not stop the ruthless people around her; she could only watch, pray, and mourn.
 Then she saw Him raise His head, and they looked at each other, with gazes full of love.
 Though she could not stop His death, she could love.
 With all of her broken heart, stabbed by so many swords, that is what she did.
 She loved her Son, through all His bitter torments.
 She loved the Father, who sent Jesus to earth to suffer for us.
 She loved the Holy Spirit, through Whom all this was possible.
 Then through her love for God, she was able to then love the cruel people surrounding her, hoping that all this suffering would not be in vain- that they would someday be saved.
 Through Christ’s gaze, Mary understood that He was making this sacrifice of love willingly, and that she too, though it pained her excruciatingly, must accept with love God’s Holy Will in the salvation of mankind.

 Our Lady of Sorrows, pray for us!